Chinese Association for Relief and Ensuing Services: 1970s

 In 1971, the ROC was expelled from the United Nations and replaced with the PRC.
 Despite this, the Free China Relief Association conducted an operation to send 170,000 balloons filled with relief aid and propaganda leaflets across the Strait to the Mainland in collaboration with the Ministry of National Defense after the 1976 Tangshan earthquake.
 The move was made following an official rejection of aid shipments from the ROC by the PRC.

 1980s

+In the 1980s, the association provided the Kuomintang-affiliated Yunnanese communities in Northern Thailand with assistance in Chinese language education, including textbooks, teachers, and teacher training, as well as economic assistance.

 In 1984 the organization gave financial and lifepath assistance to the hijackers of CAAC Flight 296.

 In 1988, the FCRA sent the PRC US$100,000 to help Chinese flood victims.
 This marked the first successful instance of direct humanitarian assistance to the PRC from an ROC institution.

 1990s

 In 1991, the association changed its name to the China Relief Association (中國災胞救助總會).

-In July 1992, the FCRA donated US$300,000 to the Chinese Red Cross after a series of floods and droughts had affected six Mainland Chinese provinces.
+In July 1992, the FCRA donated US$300,000 to the Chinese Red Cross after a series of floods and droughts had affected six mainland Chinese provinces.

 In December 1993, the association donated NT $1,371,767 to benefit the victims of a tsunami that struck South Asia.